 How a Freelancer's Problem Became Software

-I also had an advantage most people do not: Kate had spent years recruiting and hiring.
-We talked about interviews the way other couples talk about renovation projects.
-Constantly, and with strong opinions.
-The patterns she described from years of recruiting were maddeningly consistent: not authentic, scripted, vague, and maybe the most damning word she used, boring.
-"The vast majority of candidates just cannot have a conversation.
+I had an unfair advantage most candidates do not.
+Kate had spent years recruiting and hiring in tech.
+We talked about interviews the way other couples talk about renovation projects, constantly and with strong opinions.
+The patterns she described from years of recruiting were maddeningly consistent: not authentic, scripted, vague, and the word that did the most damage, boring.
+"The vast majority of candidates cannot have a conversation.
 They perform instead of talking."
-Having sat on hiring panels myself, I recognized it immediately.
+Having sat on hiring panels myself, I recognized it on sight.

 The interview does not measure who you are.
 It measures how well you can describe who you are.
 These are different skills.
 Have you ever seen anyone actually train the second one?

 I was proud of what I had built.
-The system generated articulate, well-structured answers that sounded exactly like me.
-It pulled from my real projects, used my natural phrasing, even captured my tendency to explain things through analogies.
-I showed it to Kate fully expecting her to be impressed.
+The system produced articulate, well-structured answers that sounded exactly like me.
+It pulled from my real projects, used my natural phrasing, captured my tendency to explain things through analogies.
+I showed it to Kate fully expecting applause.

-She went through the questions carefully, the way a recruiter goes through applications.
+She went through the questions the way a recruiter goes through applications.
+Patient.
+Slightly tired.
 And for almost every answer, she shook her head.
 "This does not sound like me at all.
 I would never say it this way.
 This is your way of thinking, not mine."

-She was not wrong.
-The tool was built solely around my personality: my communication style, my way of structuring arguments, my instinct to lead with systems and parallels.
-Kate is different.
+She was right.
+The tool was built around exactly one personality: mine.
+My communication style, my way of structuring arguments, my instinct to lead with systems and parallels.
+Kate is a different operating system.
 She leads with people.
 She reads a room before she reads a document.
 She builds trust through observation, not through frameworks.
 We are both good at interviews.
-We are good at them in completely different ways.
+We are good at them in different ways, and the tool that captured one of us was useless to the other.

 An interview preparation tool that does not account for personality is like a pair of glasses prescribed for someone else.
 The lenses are real.
 The prescription is wrong.

-This is when we added the personality assessment.
+That night we added the personality assessment.
 Not a fun quiz with a cute label at the end.
 A structured evaluation of how you think, communicate, approach problems, and handle pressure.
 That assessment became the foundation of everything HintCraft generates.
-Two people with the same job title and similar experience will get quite different preparation, because they are quite different people.
+Two people with the same job title and similar experience get quite different preparation, because they are quite different people.
+The assumption that they should get the same advice is the assumption that broke my first version.

-That insight became HintCraft's AI-powered practice system.
+On top of that we built the AI-powered practice system.
 Not a chatbot that asks you questions and says "good job."
-A structured practice environment calibrated to your personality type, your weak spots, and the specific kinds of questions that tend to trip you up.
+A structured practice environment calibrated to your personality type, your weak spots, and the specific kinds of questions that tend to embarrass you.
 An introvert who gives precise, concise answers gets different coaching than an extrovert who tells expansive stories.
 Someone who undersells gets pushed toward specificity.
 Someone who over-explains gets coached toward focus.

 What I Learned About What Actually Matters